scenarios-com/json-api-ext-revisions/README.md

 A client...

-- ...must request the revision of a Resource as described in `Resource Identifier Object`
+- ...must Fetch the Revision of a Resource as described in its `Resource Identifier Object`
-- ...should rely on the top-level meta to identify which resources are Revisioned
+- ...should rely on the top-level meta to identify which Resources are Revisioned
-- ...may use the presence of namespaced attributes to identify which Resources are Revisioned
+- ...should not use the presence of namespaced attributes to identify which Resources are Revisioned

 ### Example Resource Structure